arikorn/companion-module-generic-animation/companion/HELP.md

 Currently implemented are simple wipe transitions in the four cardinal directions and Conway's Game of Life (see description later)

-## Loading a Dev Module

-1. Choose a folder for dev modules
-2. In the Companion launch window click on the cog in the upper-right and set the "Developer module path" to the folder chosen in step 1.
-(If using v4.1 or later, make sure it is also enabled.)
-3. Download the module and unzip it into that folder (the module should be a subfolder of the dev module path)

-The module will now show up in the **_Connections_** tab (but not in the Modules page, since it is not yet part of the official set of Companion modules).

 ## GETTING STARTED

 1. In the **Connections** page select the "Total Board Size" that fits your surface.
 (We strongly recommend using the "fit to" options)